-- 22. Mr Jolovan Wham was of the view that Deliberate Online Falsehoods are not a major issue in Singapore, contrary to the views expressed by a number of previous representors to this Committee. - 23.
-His view was premised on the assumption that there is no empirical evidence of the impact of online falsehoods on Singapore.
+24. Mr Jolovan Wham was of the view that Deliberate Online Falsehoods are not a major issue in Singapore, contrary to the views expressed by a number of previous representors to this Committee.

+25. His view was premised on the assumption that there is no evidence of online falsehoods.